natashab161/natashab161/README.md

 # Hey I'm Natasha 👾

-For me software engineering is an extension of my creative career, as I have a background in visual arts production with a deep passion for designing memoriable interactive experiences.
-I'm particularly interested in creative technologies that promote human expression and encourage engagement with the real world.
+Software engineering student with a passion for designing memorable interactive experiences.
+With a background in visual arts production, I see software engineering as an extension of my creative career.
+I am particularly drawn to creative technologies that promote human expression and encourage engagement with the real world.

 ## 💻 Currently at Bootcamp...

-Full time inperson learning the fundamentals of programmiing though expanding on source code then developing projects from scratch in small groups.
+I'm engaged in full-time in-person learning, focusing on the fundamentals of programming.
+Through expanding on source code and developing projects from scratch in small groups, I am gaining hands-on experience and sharpening my skills.

 ## 💪 What I've been learning